aaronj8693/css-exercises/README.md

-# css-exercises

-This is for testing and learning css with exercises provided by the odin project.
+this is for testing and learning css with exercises proved by the odin project